 “The Adventures of Aladdin,” “Beauty and the Beast” and “The Tortoise and the Hare” are among the stories featured on this app.

 Every sentence is highlighted as it’s read aloud.
 There’s also an option to reread a line or section so revisiting a portion for clarification couldn’t be easier!

 And just to show how much fun free Spanish bilingual reading materials can be, our favorite pig diva, Olivia, is the star of this sweet video.

 Ian Falconer’s beloved pig comes to life in the telling of “Olivia,” the first book in the series.

 The story is read and translated—and it’s so entertaining I can almost guarantee you’ll watch it more than once—I know I did!

-If you’d like a copy of the Spanish version of “Olivia,” why not pick one up?
-I own this book—and its pages show how often it’s been read in my house!
+I own a physical copy of the Spanish version of “Olivia” and its pages show how often it’s been read in my house!

 Spend time reading with stress-free, fully translated free bilingual books.
+Pair them with comprehensive learning resources that challenge your knowledge.
 Gain tons of Spanish language skills—and have your soul touched, too.